abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![Perception is functorial](logic_thought.svg)

-My thesis is that to perceive the world around us, we are creating a functor in our brain that connects the raw sensory data that we receive from our senses to a model of how the world works (one that tells us where are we in space, how many objects are we seeing etc.) Then we are connecting this model to another, more abstract model, which provides us with a higher-level view of the situation that we are in and so on, with each model having more and more connections between the individual objects.
+My thesis is that to perceive the world around us, we are creating a bunch of functors that go from more raw "low-level" maps to more abstract "high-level" ones.

+For example, our brain creates a functor between the category of raw sensory data that we receive from our senses, to a category containing some basic model of how the world works (one that tells us where are we in space, how many objects are we seeing etc.) Then we are connecting this model to another, more abstract model, which provides us with a higher-level view of the situation that we are in, and so on.

+You can view this progression of more simple to more abstract functors to a progression from categories with less morphisms to categories with more morphisms - we start with the category of pieces of sensory data that have no connections between one another, and proceed to another category where some of these pieces of data are connected.
+Then, we transfer this structure in another category with even more connnections.

-You might say that if that were true, functors would be everywhere i.e. all mathematical objects would have functors and functors will play a significant role for them.
+This is, of course, all just a speculation.
+But how can we check if it is true.
+You might say that if it were true, functors would be everywhere i.e. all mathematical objects would have functors and functors will play a significant role for them.
 As we will see in the next chapters, this is not far from the truth.

 Functors in monoids
 ===

 In group theory, there is this cool thing called *group homomorphism* (or *monoid homomorphism* when we are talking about monoids) - it is a function between the groups' underlying sets which preserves the group operation.

 If the time of the day right now is 00:00 o'clock (or 12 PM) then what would the time be after $n$ hours?
-The answer to this question can be expressed as a function from and to the set of integers.
+The answer to this question can be expressed as a function with the set of integers as source and target.

 ![Group homomorphism as a function](group_homomorphism_function.svg)